xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     Spotbugs is compatible with findbugs plugins.

 !!! warning
-    As, by default, spotbugs plugin is automatically applied after configuration read, `spotbugsPlugins` can't be used directly
+    As, by default, spotbugs plugin applied automatically after configuration read, `spotbugsPlugins` can't be used directly

 Either use afterEvaluate: